 - Salt to taste

-Once the potatoes are tender, add the chorizo.
+- Once the potatoes are tender, add the chorizo.
 Cook for 2 minutes or until cooked through.
-Add the maple syrup and cinnamon.
+Add the maple syrup and cinnamon, and season with salt as needed.
 Stir to combine.